 There are MANY flexible costs to having a baby: extra outfits, professional photography, different convenient gadgets, nursery decor, etc…

 So, how much does it cost to have a baby?
 What does baby really need?
 And how do you budget for it?

 I’m so glad you asked!

 How much you want to spend on a baby is really up to you.
 You can buy baby items second hand for a fraction of the retail price or you can buy high end baby gear like the movie stars.
 (Most parents land somewhere in between.)

 I wrote a very detailed post about baby products you’ll need or want for the first year or so: a complete minimalist baby registry guide.
-There are a few non-necessities on the list, but not very many!
+There are some non-necessities on the list, but not very many!
 We’ve become kid stuff minimalists, so my baby registry must haves list only includes things I would buy if we were having our first baby all over again.
+And every single item on that list has an explanation for why you may or may not want/ need it.

 The important part is to have a plan and make a budget that is within reach for you.